California wildfire now second-worst in state history - RFI

 Issued on:

-The monstrous Dixie Fire in northern California continued to grow overnight, making it the second-largest wildfire in state history as thousands of people continued to flee advancing flames, authorities said Sunday.
+The monstrous Dixie Fire in northern California has grown to become the second-largest wildfire in state history, authorities said Sunday, with three people reported missing and thousands fleeing the advancing flames.

 The Dixie blaze is the largest active wildfire in the United States, but one of only 11 major wildfires in California.

-Over the weekend it surpassed the 2018 Mendocino Complex Fire to make it the second-worst fire in state history, the authorities said.
+Over the weekend, it surpassed the 2018 Mendocino Complex Fire to make it the second-worst fire in state history.

+On Saturday, Governor Gavin Newsom visited the burnt-out historic town of Greenville, expressing his "deep gratitude" to the teams fighting the flames.

+He said authorities had to devote more resources to managing forests and preventing fires.

-Crews estimate the fire, which began July 13, will not finally be extinguished before August 20.
+Crews estimate the fire, which began July 13, will not finally be extinguished for two weeks.

-Weak winds and higher humidity were providing some succor to firefighters, but they are bracing for higher temperatures expected to exceed 100 degrees Fahrenheit (38 centigrade) by midweek.
+Weak winds and higher humidity have provided some succor to firefighters, but they are bracing for higher temperatures expected to exceed 100 degrees Fahrenheit (38 Celsius) in the coming days.

+Heavy smoke was making driving hazardous for fire crews in some areas, and steep trails also made access difficult.

+The state's eight largest wildfires have all come since December 2017.
+The still-blackened scars of previous fires have aided Dixie Fire crews at times, reducing available fuel.

-Thousands of residents have fled the area, many finding temporary housing -- even living in tents -- in the area, often unsure whether their homes have survived.
+Thousands of residents have fled the area, many finding temporary housing -- even living in tents, and often unsure whether their homes have survived.

-On Saturday, the Plumas County sheriff's office said it had received descriptions of five people considered missing in Greenville and was searching for them.
+The Plumas County sheriff's office said it was still searching for three people listed as missing, after two others were found over the weekend.

-The Dixie Fire has already destroyed 404 structures -- gutting the historic town of Greenville -- and CalFire said workers were being deployed in an effort to save homes in the towns of Crescent Mills and Hunt valley.
+The Dixie Fire has already destroyed about 400 structures -- gutting Greenville -- and CalFire said workers and equipment were being deployed to save homes in the small town of Crescent Mills, three miles (five kilometers) southeast of Greenville.

 More than 5,000 personnel are now battling the Dixie blaze.